Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Methodology

-\subsubsection{Social distance controlling}
+\subsection{Social distance controlling}

-As the application of face mask detection and face-hand interaction detection preventions, keeping the social distance from others is also a crucial measurement to avoid spreading of COVID-19 disease.
-To address this issue, we try to measure the distance between people based on the Euclidean distance metric instead of utilizing a learning-based system.
-For this, we benefited from 2D images, $ I \in \mathbb{R}^{WxHx3} $.
-Firstly, we detect each person on the image using a pretrained person detection model, DeepHRNet \cite{deepHRNet}.
-Thus, we obtain bounding boxes around the people and estimated pose information of each person, $ p = (b_1, b_2, b_3, b_4, s_1, s_2) $, where $ (b_1, b_2, b_3, b_4) $ represent bounding box coordinates of a detected person and $ (s_1, s_2) $ represent estimated shoulder points of the same person.
+Keeping the social distance from others is another crucial measurement to avoid spreading of COVID-19.
+For this, firstly, we detect each person on the image using a pretrained person detection model, DeepHRNet \cite{deepHRNet}.
+Thus, we obtain bounding boxes around the people and estimated pose information of each person.
 Principally, we focus on the shoulders' coordinates to measure the approximate body width of a person on the projected image.
 In many studies, measurements are calculated based on the bounding box around the person.
 However, when the angle of the body joints and pose of the person are considered, changes on the bounding boxes may reduce the precision of the measurements.
 To prevent this, we propose to use shoulders' coordinates to measure the width of the body and identify the middle point of shoulders line as center of the body.
-This makes the representation of the person's width more robust according to our empirical evaluation as well.
-After perform detection and pose estimation, we generated pairs based on the combination of the detected persons, e.g., $ P(p_i, p_j) $.
+After performing detection and pose estimation, we generated pairs based on the combination of the detected persons, e.g., $ P(p_i, p_j) $.
 Then, we calculated the Euclidean distance between the centers of shoulder points of each pair of persons.
-The overall formula is shown in Equation \ref{equation_dist},
+In order to decide whether these persons keep social distance between each other, we adaptively calculate a threshold for each pair individually based on the average of their body width.
+Since the represented measurement of the real world, expressed by pixels in the image domain, constantly changes as depth increases, we represent the mapping between real-world and pixel domain measurements by calculating the average of the body widths of two people to express this effect.
+Since the average distance between shoulder points of an adult is around 40-50 cm in the real-world and the required social distance between two persons is 1.5-2.0 meters, we empirically decide to select $\lambda$ coefficient as 3 when calculating the threshold for social distance in the pixel domain as in Eq. \ref{equation_threshold}.